Curriculum Vision

 This written examination is worth 50% of the overall GCSE.

-Unit 2 – Computational Thinking and Problem Solving
+Paper 2 – Computational Thinking, Algorithms and Programming

 Succession Paths Post-16